 Here are our stories…

 On 9/11 I was living back at home with my parents temporarily.
 I had just gotten engaged seven days before, and had just left a job that I had been at for over six years.
 I was asleep when my mom came in and abruptly woke me up.
 In my half-awoken stake I flipped on the TV to see the first plane burning in one of the towers.
-I remember feeling flabbergasted that this happened here, in the United States, in our lifetime.Ready player one: how the new hybrid virtual brokerage can help you competeBrick and mortar brokerages can add virtual capabilities with a hybrid business model READ MORE
+I remember feeling flabbergasted that this happened here, in the United States, in our lifetime.At the intersection of real estate and FacebookThe tech you need to support your agents’ growth is already within reach READ MORE

 Moments later, we were in a panic because we knew one of our cousins worked in the World Trade Center.
 In what seemed like hours later, we later found out that he did not go into the office that day.
 Living in the San Francisco Bay Area, we were worried that we were next.